 Lymfactin® for lymphedema

-Lymphedema means chronic, progressive swelling of affected tissues.
-Approximately 20% of breast cancer patients who undergo axillary lymph node dissection get secondary lymphedema, a disabling and disfiguring condition that severely affects quality of life.
+Lymphedema (LE) means chronic, progressive swelling of the affected tissues due to dysfunction of the lymphatic system.
+It is a disabling and disfiguring disease, which severely affects the patients’ quality of life.
 There is no cure.

 Introductory video on Lymfactin®